Best FIFA Men’s Player 2018-19: Barcelona's Lionel Messi beats Liverpool's Virgil van Dijk and Cristiano Ronaldo to lift award | Goal.com

 He fired 51 goals across 50 appearances for the Catalan side, marking his 10th consecutive season with at least 40 finishes.

-Monday's ceremony signalled the fourth time the prize had been presented, having previosuly been merged with France Football 's Ballon d'Or, with Real Madrid's Champions League successes dominating the award's early history.
+Monday's ceremony signalled the fourth time the prize had been presented, having previously been merged with France Football's Ballon d'Or, with Real Madrid's Champions League successes dominating the award's early history.

 Ronaldo had won the award in 2016 and 2017, having led his team to Champions League crowns, with Messi finishing second in the voting in each season.